 In December 2019, the Watanabe Leadership Weekend in Tokyo was held for the American Watanabe Scholars from the 2019-2020 cohort.
-This was the first time to hold a stand-alone Leadership Weekend in Japan, and while there were a few challenges in planning it remotely, the team was able to put together a successful program after thorough venue and restaurant research, and
+This was the first time to hold the Leadership Weekend in Japan, and while there were a few challenges in planning it remotely, the team was able to put together a successful program after thorough venue and restaurant research, and careful recruitment of Japan-based speakers in the USJC community.
+The goal for the program was to provide an opportunity

 We strive to stay connected with scholars from the current and past cohorts.
-During the September promotional tour, the team hosted a dinner for Watanabe Scholarship alumni in Shibuya, at which ten alumni from across three different cohorts gathered.
+During their September promotional tour, the team hosted a dinner for Watanabe Scholarship alumni in Shibuya, at which ten alumni from across three different cohorts gathered.
 This was an exciting occasion for us to reconnect with the scholars and for scholars to connect with one another to hear each of their academic and career updates.